tlh/workgroups.el/README.md

 ## Configuration

- - to change the file that configs are saved in:
+ - To change the file that configs are saved in:

         (setq workgroups-configs-file "/path/to/new/file")